Tambua-WomenInTech-Blog/womenintechblogdev/content/blog/tech-communities/index.md

 ### 6. Flutter Communities

 This consists of a various communities of Developers who are mostly interested in Flutter and its associated Technologies.
 Flutter is an SDK developed by Google and runs on multiple platforms including Mobile(Android & iOS), Web and Desktop from a single codebase.
 The Flutter Communities are spread all over the world.
 Be sure to search them on social media such as Twitter or LinkedIn to get connected to one.
-However you can checkout this to get connected to the main [<span style="color:blue"> **Flutter Developer Community **</span>](https://flutter.dev/community).
+However you can checkout this to get connected to the main [<span style="color:blue"> **Flutter Developer Community.**</span>](https://flutter.dev/community)

 ### 7. Flutterista Community

 The Flutteristas Community is a world-wide community of people whose gender identity is either female or non-binary and have an interest in the Flutter SDK.
 The Flutteristas have a monthly meeting which usually includes a presentation by Flutter Community members.
-Check it out here to be part of the [<span style="color:blue"> **Flutteristas Community **</span>](https://twitter.com/flutteristas).
+Check it out here to be part of the [<span style="color:blue"> **Flutteristas Community.**</span>](https://twitter.com/flutteristas)

 ### 8. Kotlin Kenya